Afreen Fatima: Biography

 She studied MA in linguistics at JNU, where she also served as the elected councillor in JNU students' union 2019-20 from the school of Language, Literature and Cultural Studies.
 As a candidate from Fraternity Movement - BAPSA alliance, she strengthened the call of "unity of the oppressed" and raised the issues of representation, discrimination and identity assertion.
 Formerly, she has been the elected president of Women's College Students' Union at the Aligarh Muslim University for the session 2018-19.
 She is known to have actively participated in the anti-CAA protests that started in 2019.
 She faced several days long media trial after a small part of her speech was tweeted by BJP's national spokesman Sambit Patra.

-In June 2022 Afreen's house was demolished by the authorities in Prayag Raj after her father Jawed Muhammed, a leader of Welfare Party of India, was accused of taking part in protests against a controversial comment on Muhammad by Nupur Sharma.
+In June 2022 Afreen's house was demolished by the authorities in Prayag Raj after her father Jawed Muhammed, a leader of Welfare Party of India, was accused of taking part in protests against a controversial comment by Nupur Sharma about the prophet Muhammad.

 She works as a researcher at The Polis Project, a research and journalism organization.